Almerc/RockulusRifft/README.md

 Jplayer js - http://jplayer.org/

-Rex.js - Massive thank you to Antonio Aloisio for code and 3D modelling contributions.
+Massive thank you to Antonio Aloisio for additional code and 3D modelling contributions.